joefrost01/ecs_ai_compliance/README.md

 The system is designed to demonstrate the theoretical limits of compliance rule processing.
 In a real-world implementation, additional factors like database writes, API calls, and network latency would impact performance.

-On a standard machine, the system processes an AI compliance event in approximately 13.9 nanoseconds - less time than it takes light to travel across a room!
+On a MacBook Pro M2-Max, the system processes an AI compliance event in approximately 14 nanoseconds - less time than it takes light to travel across a room!

 ## Project Structure